RollingThunderSagnik/commiefetch/README.md

 5. Run `commiefetch -c` and generate config
 6. Run commiefetch anywhere with `commiefetch`
 7. Comrades, mobilise! ✊✊✊

-## Contribution

-This fetch is still being developed.
-You can help it by contributing - maybe some new features, or any little improvement is welcome.

 #### We Shall All Be One